Normalized Yamabe flow on manifolds with bounded geometry

-In \S \ref{renormalization}, we turn to the increasing curvature normalized Yamabe flow ($\mbox{CYF}^{+}$), introduced in \eqref{CYF-u}, whose short-time existence follows from Theorem \ref{thm1} by some time rescaling.
+In \S \ref{renormalization}, we turn to the increasing curvature normalized Yamabe flow ($\mbox{CYF}^{+}$), introduced in \eqref{CYF-u}, whose short-time existence follows from Theorem \ref{theoremshorttime} by some time rescaling.
 The same holds also for the decreasing curvature normalized Yamabe flow $\mbox{CYF}^{-}$ by a verbatim repetition of the arguments and hence we only write the proofs for $\mbox{CYF}^{+}$.

 In \S \ref{evolutionsection}, we study the evolution of $\scal(g)$ along the $\mbox{CYF}^{+}$.
 In \S \ref{uniformsection} we derive a priori estimates for solutions of the increasing curvature normalized Yamabe flow.
-These a priori estimates allow us to apply the machinery of standard estimates of solutions to parabolic equations, which we review in \S \ref{parabolic-estimates} to conclude the global existence of $\mbox{CYF}^{+}$ on manifolds with bounded geometry in \S \ref{longtimesection}.
+These a priori estimates allow us to apply the machinery obtained in \S \ref{parabolic-estimates} to conclude the global existence of $\mbox{CYF}^{+}$ on manifolds with bounded geometry in \S \ref{longtimesection}.
 This is our first main result that we state here.